Skip to main content

 Yes.
 Per-call, top-ups, and credit bundles map cleanly to Nevermined plans.
 For subscriptions, talk to us, recurring billing is supported case-by-case.

-Stripe (for direct card enrollment) and Visa Intelligent Commerce (VIC).
 The x402 token your endpoint verifies is the same regardless of rail; Nevermined handles the rail-specific details.
 See the card-delegation spec for the underlying flow.

 TypeScript and Python SDKs ship today, with framework helpers for Express.js and FastAPI.
 The facilitator API is plain HTTP, so any language can call verify/settle directly.
 See the Generic HTTP guide.